COE11-USTP-CEA/student_gpa_java/README.md

 # Requirements

 * Get a copy of your new repo in your github account.
     * You'll learn how to get a copy by reading the github guides.
-Refer to the the syllabus repo.
+Refer to the syllabus repo.
 * Edit the README.md file using github and add your name at the bottom of said file.

 # Bonus